kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

   </body>
 </html>
 {% endprism %}
 This is done so each example folder doesn't need its own copy of jQuery.
-All code example linkss will open in a new browser window.
+All code example links will open in a new browser window.

 Raw code for all the examples is located in the GitHub repo.
 <a name="what-is-ajax"></a>